crsl4/phylogenetics-class/lecture-notes/lecture8.md

 # Distance and Parsimony methods (Part 1)

-{: .highlight }
-**Final project datasets:** First, let's check the different datasets that will be used in the final projects (google slides link in canvas).

 ### Previous class check-up
 - We studied the overview of phylogenetic inference and the main challenges